SenseNet/sncom-resources/_docs/profile-definition-language.md

  - memorizing data from the response as a variable,
  - waiting for a couple of seconds

-At the beginnig of the line there is a *control character or word* that defines the purpose of that line.
+At the beginning of the line there is a *control character or word* that defines the purpose of that line.
 Empty lines and lines starting with an unrecognized control word will be skipped.

 ### Comment
 If the line starts with a semicolon character (;) the line will be skipped.